+EXAMPLES

-EXAMPLES The visual identity at work Even with a shared set of values and visual ideas that represent them, there are many ways to use the elements of our system.
-And while our visual identity encourages freedom, we also need to speak with a strong, unified voice.
+The visual identity at work

+Even with a shared set of values and visual ideas that represent them, there are many ways to use the elements of our system.
+And while our visual identity encourages freedom, we also need to speak with a strong, unified voice

 This section of the handbook is full of examples of how our ideas can be put into action in the form of sample items like social posts, video graphics, and campaigns, among others.
 They are here to help and inspire you.

 You'll see that like the ACLU itself, these samples are diverse, but they have some things in common.
 They are bold.
 They speak clearly.
 They are dynamic.
 And they are both accessible and surprising.

+Social Graphics

-Social Graphics This is ACLU red and ACLU light orange.
+This is ACLU red and ACLU light orange.
 See p.
-90 and 152 for more on colors and combinations.
-IMMIGRANTS WELCOME VICTORY --- A slightly angled text box creates a feeling of energy and movement.
+92 and 158 for more on colors and combinations.

+IMMIGRANTS WELCOME VICTORY

+-- A slightly angled text box creates a feeling of energy and movement.
 Overlapping the headline shows depth, but make sure everything is readable.

+Note: Ilustrations are not shown at actual size.

 This is a social post about winning an important court case.
 We want to capture the mood: celebratory, energized, and assured.

 Do the colors show who we are? p.
-90 ACLU red and ACLU light orange are a bright, punchy combination.
+92 ACLU red and ACLU light orange are bright and punchy.
+Dark navy text is legible on top.

 Do the images tell engaging stories? p.
-128 Lady Liberty is a natural choice.
+134 Lady Liberty is a natural choice.
 And the modern engraving treatment makes it distinctive.

 Is the typography clear and confident? p.
-102 This headline is a bold declaration, so it's in GT America, in all caps.
+108 This headline is a bold declaration, so it's in GT America, in all caps.

-The layout dynamic and multilayered? p.
-148

-The layered image, headline, and "victory"

-create depth and texture.
-It's a chorus of voices

-celebrating, not a dour pronouncement.
+Is the layout dynamic and multilayered? p.
+154 The layered image, headline, and "victory" create depth and texture.
+It's a chorus of voices celebrating, not a dour pronouncement.

 Is our voice purposeful and consistent? p.
-124 Our headline communicates a victory in plain language.
+130 Our headline communicates a victory in plain language.
 It's upbeat but doesn't exaggerate.

 Are we properly identified? p.
-68 This is the national logo.
-The blue version ensures that we follow the "red, something else, and blue" rule.
+68 This is the box version of our national logo, which reads best against this background.
 See p.
-92. for more.
+96 for more on accessibility.

 serious posts

+After the execution drugs were injected, Joseph Wood repeatedly gasped for one hour and 40 minutes before death was pronounced.

+END THE

+DEATH PENALTY

+VOTE YES ON 62

+ACLU

+Carefully choosing the blue or red version of the logo often makes it easy to follow the "red, something else, and blue" rule.
+See p.
+94. for more.

 Specific color values and sample color palettes are shown starting on p.
-90. Our palette encompasses light and dark colors for different moods and tones. celebratory/positive posts posts that inspire people
+92. Our palette encompasses light and dark colors for different moods and tones.

+celebratory/positive posts

 Premade templates of a few standard posts are available.
 See p.
-156.
+161.